scottpeterman/UglyPTY-Plugins/README.md

 # UglyPTY Plugins

 This directory is dedicated to managing and registering plugins for the UglyPTY application.
 Plugins are Python packages that are distributed as `.whl` (Wheel) files.
+Some of them are purly standalone functionality.
+Others benefit from UglyPTY's base functionality.

+## Why?

+The whole point of the UglyPTY project is not to solve every problem, but to provide a platform based on the tool network engineers use most - an SSH Terminal.
+Developers like text editors with add-on capabilites, this is just the equivilent for CLI focused engineers.
+Nothing in these plugins is supper special, I just wanted to provide enough examples that others could create there own tools.
+Both the usable .whl files, as well as original source code are included in the repo.
+These are all beta tools, be careful ;)

 ## Getting Started